 August 24 marks the birthday of British statesman and England’s greatest abolitionist William Wilberforce.
-He was a man well known to the Framing Fathers of the American Revolution and became in his day, not just a politician, philanthropist, and abolitionist, but also a writer of such popularity (in his own day) as C.S.
+He was a man well known to the Founding Fathers of the American Revolution and became not just a politician, philanthropist, and abolitionist, but also a writer of such popularity (in his own day) as C.S.
 Lewis was in the 20th century.
 As I mentioned in my first article on the History of Amazing Grace, Wilberforce’s mentor was the song’s author John Newton.
 The popular film “Amazing Grace” tells, in brief, the life of Wilberforce.

 The abolitionist Thomas Clarkson influenced Wilberforce to become an activist on the issue of slavery, and together they proposed to Parliament a dozen resolutions against the slave trade.
 Wilberforce’s early optimism was met with one defeat after another.
-This did not dissuade him from the cause against slavery, or other issues for that matter.
+These did not dissuade him from the cause against slavery, or other issues for that matter.

 What was the source of his motivation?
 At the age of 25, he heard very clearly the Gospel of Christ and converted in a way that changed his life.
 He would rise early in the morning to read his Bible, pray, and keep a journal.
 Within two years, he determined to serve God by serving the lowest and most ill-treated.
 But what of his blossoming career in Parliamentary politics?
-At this point, he decided to visit his old preacher, John Newton, who was now an influential Anglican clergyman installed as rector of St Mary Woolnoth in London.
+At this point, he decided to visit his old preacher, John Newton, who was now an influential Anglican clergyman installed as Rector of St Mary Woolnoth in London.
 Wilberforce considered retiring from public life to engage fully in the spiritual life.

-Newton helped them understand that an awakened faith did not necessitate flight from society.
+Newton helped Wilberforce understand that an awakened faith did not necessitate flight from society.
 He told him that just as Esther had been put in the palace of King Xerxes “for such a time as this,” Newton went on to say,

 “…One may not be able to calculate all of the advantages that may result from your service in public life.
 The example, and even the presence of a consistent character, may have a powerful, though unobserved, effect upon others.
 You are in a place where many know Him not, and can show them the genuine fruits of the religion you are known to profess.”